 To review matches and updates from InsideView Refresh:

-- Click the Total Records pie chart region to open the Review Matches page.
+- Click the Account Matches donut chart region to open the Review Matches page.
+For more information, read the article Reviewing Account Matches in Salesforce CRM.